Every conference talk covers the launch. Tool calls, context windows, the demo that ships. The end of the lifecycle gets nothing.

 Revoke every credential on retirement day — not in a follow-up ticket, not at the next IAM audit

 Ghost credentials are live attack surface.
-Any delay between shutdown and revocation creates a window.
+The window between cutover and revocation is the entire failure mode.
 Close it the same day.

 Archive the system prompt as a versioned artifact — never delete it

 Prompt contracts have downstream dependencies that surface months after retirement.
-You need the record to diagnose breakage and to benchmark successors.
+You need the record to diagnose breakage and to benchmark whatever replaces it.

-Run a shadow period before every hard cutover that involves external tool integrations
+Run a shadow period before every hard cutover that touches external integrations

-Shadow mode surfaces implicit parsing dependencies, field extractions, and format assumptions that no code review will catch.
-It is not optional for integrated agents.
+Shadow mode surfaces parsing dependencies, field extractions, and format assumptions that no code review catches.
+For integrated agents, it is the only reliable way to find them.

-Tool versioning is among the leading causes of production agent failures.
-Downstream owners need time to update, test, and deploy their own changes.
+Tool versioning is one of the leading causes of production agent failure.
+Downstream owners need lead time to update, test, and deploy.
+14 days is a forced incident.

-Assign an explicit owner to the retirement process — someone other than the agent's original author
+Assign retirement to an explicit owner — not the agent's original author

 Builders are optimistic about their agent's dependencies and scope.
-Retirement needs someone willing to ask uncomfortable questions about what breaks and who knows it.
+Retirement needs someone who will ask uncomfortable questions about what breaks and who knows it.

 How long should the shadow period last for a production agent?

 14 days minimum for internal tools with no external integrations.
 30 days for customer-facing agents or anything touching financial data, regulated workflows, or PII.
-Extend the shadow period if the output divergence rate is still above 5% on day 14 — do not cut over until you understand what is diverging.
-Some divergence is acceptable; unexplained divergence is not.
+Extend if output divergence sits above 5% on day 14 — do not cut over until you understand what is diverging.
+Some divergence is expected.
+Unexplained divergence is a blocker.

 Do I need this process if I am just upgrading the model version?

-No — a model upgrade is a rollout, not a retirement.
-The retirement process applies when the agent identity itself is being permanently decommissioned.
-That said, a model upgrade that non-trivially changes system prompt behavior is a prompt contract break and needs its own version management process, even if it is not a full retirement.
-The distinction matters: rollouts can be rolled back, retirements cannot.
+No. A model upgrade is a rollout, not a retirement.
+Retirement applies when the agent identity itself is being permanently decommissioned.
+That said, a model upgrade that materially changes system prompt behavior is a prompt contract break and needs version management of its own — even without a full retirement.
+Rollouts can be rolled back.
+Retirements cannot.
+The distinction is what makes the rules different.

 What counts as a prompt contract break?

-Any change that would cause a downstream consumer — human or automated — to receive meaningfully different behavior.
-Added tools, removed constraints, changed response format, changed persona, modified output schema.
-Breaking changes should be versioned and communicated with a deprecation timeline, exactly like a breaking API change.
-If in doubt, treat it as a break and communicate proactively.
+Any change that causes a downstream consumer — human or automated — to see meaningfully different behavior.
+Added tools.
+Removed constraints.
+Changed response format.
+Changed persona.
+Modified output schema.
+Breaking changes get versioned and communicated with a deprecation timeline, exactly like a breaking API change.
+If you are unsure, treat it as a break and communicate proactively.
+The cost of over-communicating is low.
+The cost of under-communicating is an incident.

 What happens to the vector store when an agent retires?

-It does not automatically delete when the agent shuts down.
-You need to explicitly delete the namespace, archive the source documents if required, and confirm deletion under your data retention policy — especially if the store contains PII or regulated data.
-This decision needs sign-off from the data and compliance team before shutdown begins, not after.
-Document it in the retirement manifest in Phase 1.
+Nothing — and that is the problem.
+It does not auto-delete when the agent shuts down.
+You explicitly delete the namespace, archive the source documents if required, and confirm deletion under your retention policy.
+If the store contains PII or regulated data, that decision needs sign-off from data and compliance before shutdown begins, not after.
+Document it in the retirement manifest in Phase 1, before the operational pressure of cutover week.

-My retiring agent is called by other agents — who is responsible for those dependency updates?
+My retiring agent is called by other agents — who owns those dependency updates?

 The owner of the retiring agent.
-Before shutdown, map all calling agents from trace logs.
-For each, update their tool config to call the successor or remove the tool call if there is no replacement.
-Verify in shadow mode that the calling agents work correctly against the successor before hard cutover.
-Never assume callers will adapt on their own — they will fail silently and generate incidents attributed to something else entirely.
+Map all calling agents from trace logs before shutdown.
+For each, update their tool config to call the successor or remove the tool call entirely.
+Verify in shadow mode that calling agents work against the successor before hard cutover.
+Do not assume callers will adapt on their own — they will fail silently and the resulting incidents will be attributed to something else, usually for weeks, before anyone traces the chain back to the retirement.

-1. [1]Managing AI Agent Lifecycles: Birth to Retirement — Saviynt(saviynt.com)
+- [1]Managing AI Agent Lifecycles: Birth to Retirement — Saviynt(saviynt.com)↩

-2. [2]AI Agent Lifecycle Security Guide: Provisioning to Decommissioning — Unosecur(unosecur.com)
+- [2]AI Agent Lifecycle Security Guide: Provisioning to Decommissioning — Unosecur(unosecur.com)↩

-3. [3]AI Agents: The Next Wave Identity Dark Matter — The Hacker News(thehackernews.com)
+- [3]AI Agents: The Next Wave Identity Dark Matter — The Hacker News(thehackernews.com)↩

-4. [4]Versioning, Rollback and Lifecycle Management of AI Agents — NJ Raman, Medium(medium.com)
+- [4]Versioning, Rollback and Lifecycle Management of AI Agents — NJ Raman, Medium(medium.com)↩